VlachosGroup/pMuTT/docs/source/reactions.rst

 Reactions
 =========

-.. autoclass:: pMuTT.models.reaction.Reactions
+.. autoclass:: pMuTT.reaction.Reactions
    :members:

 BEP
 ===

-Bronsted Evans Polyani relationships can be added to ``Reaction`` objects so the activation energy can be estimated using the change in enthalpy.
+Bronsted Evans Polyani relationships can be added to :class:`~pMuTT.reaction.Reaction` objects so the activation energy can be estimated using the change in enthalpy.

-.. autoclass:: pMuTT.models.reaction.bep.BEP
+.. autoclass:: pMuTT.reaction.bep.BEP
    :members: